itaizg/LLM-Stereotypes/README.md

 2) Mild stereotype - with no racial hints.
 3) Positive stereotype - replacing "Asian" with "subject"
 4) Negative stereotype - replaceing "African American women" with "subjects"

+### Control - reverse
+*In this setting, I reversed the stereotypes, and added the opposing stereotype to each racial context*
+1) Positive stereotype - African American women prompt + replacing "Asian" with "African American woman"
+2) Negative stereotype - Asian prompt + replacing "African American women" with "Asians"

 ## Results and conclusions